 This quote from Archetypes in Branding: A Toolkit for Creatives and Strategists offers a neat summary of how branding and profit intersect: "Brands associated with archetypal identities positively and profoundly influence the real asset valuation of their companies."

-You can look no further than Yeti to find proof that a powerful brand is more than a logo, typography, and pretty cocktail of colors.
+Look no further than Yeti if you want proof that a powerful brand is more than a logo, typography, and pretty cocktail of colors.

 If that weren’t true, then Yeti wouldn’t be able to charge $27.99 for a 30oz insulated tumbler.
 You can buy an identical Ozark Trail tumbler for $8.74 at Wal-Mart.
 The Yeti tumbler costs three times as much.